AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-11-29-javascript-clock-three-steps.md

 `<span id="clock">&amp;nsbsp;&gt;span&gt;`

-I know what you're thinking, "Why the @#$% did you put the $nsbsp; in there?!".
+I know what you're thinking, "Why the hell did you put the $nsbsp; in there?!".
 By placing the inside the span element, we created a child text node for the span in the DOM.
 Place this span on your page where you would like the JavaScript clock to appear.

 We can then populate the span container with the time string by retrieving this node and then setting its NodeValue property.
 Check it out: